 What is Website Republishing?

 Website republishing is one of the copyright permissions included in your licence.
-The licence permits you to post up to five articles per year on your own website from participating print magazines and publisher websites.
+The licence permits you to post up to five articles (at any one time) per year on your own website from participating print magazines and publisher websites.

 This means you can post an article or a review that has been previously published, either by scanning or creating a digital copy.
 This might be to promote your company or service, support a new product launch, or simply share positive media coverage.
 Thousands of publications are available for Website Republishing – use the Check Permissions tool to find out.